Bw00d/sublime_learning/README.md

 * The <a heref="">ace editor</a> is embedded and will allow the user to practice editing the editable code block.
 * I am able to add a Sublime Text keyboard binding and use it in the editor.
 * I am able to test edited code against answer code and return an alert or notice to the user depend on whether or not their input is correct.
+* I can assign the cursor to a specific line for each lesson

 ####Todo